emilijadudko/emilijadudko/README.md

 - I own a motorcycle
 - I prefer tea over coffee
 - I can speak 4 languages
-- Hobbies: Anime, Rebuilding motorcycle, Gym
+- Hobbies: Anime, Rebuilding motorcycles, Gym

 <!--
 **emilijadudko/emilijadudko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.